Missing Persons; Identification

 (2) The person is missing under suspicious circumstances;

-(3) The person is missing under unknown circumstances;
+(3) The person is missing under dangerous circumstances;

 (A) The missing person is in need of medical attention or prescription medication;